TaylorVellios/Wikipedia_US_Population_Scraper/README.md

 <br></br>

 #### Significance of Current Data - Warning of Future Issues
+The most surprising result of writing these scripts is the the speed differences between them.</br>
+As seen in the image above, the script based around BeautifulSoup takes ~2sec to complete while Pandas nears 3sec.</br>
+The lengths of these scrips is not even close.
+* Wikipedia_Population_Scraper_Soup.py ---> 212 Lines of Code
+* Wikipedia_Population_Scraper_Pandas.py ---> 73 Lines of Code

+While the practical use of each is not greatly inhibited by an extra half second of processing time, I am surprised that pandas.read_html() takes longer to parse than manually creating a dictionary based on BeautifulSoup.find_all()</br>

 While Wikipedia may not be the most academically reliable source for data, this script will give anyone a good jumping-off point for State/County based code or analyses.<br>
 High traffic Wikipedia pages such as the ones being scraped here are meticulously moderated as well as frequently trolled: [See Wiki History](https://en.wikipedia.org/w/index.php?title=List_of_states_and_territories_of_the_United_States_by_population&action=history)<br></br>

 It will be interesting to see if there are significant changes in population data from this source on a day-to-day basis.<br>
 Since this script saves each .csv by adding the date it is run, it will be easy to locate data discrepancies.<br></br>

-Due to the nature of HTML scraping, this script will not work as intended should a column be added to either WikiTable.<br>
+Due to the nature of HTML scraping, this script will not work as intended for BeautifulSoup should a column be added to either WikiTable.<br>
 As of 4.29.2021, there are no issues.
 I will be exploring possible routes for future-proofing that may require the use of every table header.<br></br>